mozilla-services/heka/docs/source/config/index.rst

 .. versionadded:: 0.10

 - log_flags (int):
     Control the prefix for STDOUT and STDERR logs.
-Does not control the `LogOutput` plugin.
 Common values are 3 (date and time, the default) or 0 (no prefix).
-See `https://golang.org/pkg/log/#pkg-constants Go documentation`_
+See `https://golang.org/pkg/log/#pkg-constants Go documentation`_ for details.
-    for details.

 Example hekad.toml file
 =======================